Colorful tiles on the roof of St. Stephen's Cathedral in Vienna

 The Invitation – Delivered Personally

-On 29th and 30th November 2025, representatives of the Vienna Tourist Board visited every household in Dull, hand-delivering personalised and wax-sealed invitations together with Viennese goodie bags.
+In November, representatives of the Vienna Tourist Board visited every household in Dull, hand-delivering personalised and wax-sealed invitations together with Viennese goodie bags.
 Residents unable to travel still received a gift on their doorstep.

 An Unforgettable Weekend in Vienna